-All 'No Chimney' fires are 100% energy efficient, converting all gas consumed to heat, and thanks to a in-built unique catalytic converter system, no chimney or flue is required.
+All 'No Chimney' fires are 100% energy efficient, converting all gas consumed to heat, and thanks to an in-built unique catalytic converter system, no chimney or flue is required.

-An Electric Stove is typically available as a cast iron style electric stove, with a fan heater to provide heat for the intended room.
+An Electric Stove is typically available as a cast-iron style electric stove, with a fan heater to provide heat for the intended room.
 Many Electric Stoves feature flame effects that can be used independently of the heating source, silent operation, thermostats and remote controls.
-Electric Stoves are cost effective option for a traditional looking setting.
+Electric Stoves are a cost-effective option for a traditional looking setting.

 Multi Fuel Stoves